Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 │ │ +[2025-12-14T00:13:28+0000] [ALPM] installed filesystem (2025.10.12-1)
 ```

-## Normalize packages' installation date in Pacman's local package DB
+## Normalize packages installation date in Pacman's local package DB

-Pacman records packages' installation date.
+Pacman records installation date of packages in its local package database.
-Fortunately, [Jelle van der Waa](https://vdwaa.nl/) recently brought [support in Pacman for honoring SDE on that front](https://gitlab.archlinux.org/pacman/pacman/-/commit/f4bdb77470528019aaba4d8b).
+Fortunately, [Jelle van der Waa](https://vdwaa.nl/) recently brought [support for honoring SDE on that front in Pacman](https://gitlab.archlinux.org/pacman/pacman/-/commit/f4bdb77470528019aaba4d8b).
 With the related commit being included in our latest pacman package release, simply exporting SDE in our build script was enough to normalize packages' installation date in Pacman's local package database.

-This avoid non-deterministic timestamps in the metadata included in the local package database, such as:
+This avoid non-deterministic timestamps in the packages metadata included in Pacman's local database, such as:

 ```text
 │ ├── ./var/lib/pacman/local/iana-etc-20251114-1/desc